TerriaJS/terriajs/doc/connecting-to-data/cross-origin-resource-sharing.md

 }
 ```

-If a calalog item is not public but has no `ProxyUrlTraits`, a work-around is to prepend the proxy URL to the data service URL.
+If a calalog item is not public but has no `UrlMixin`, prepend the proxy URL to the data service URL.
 An example using alternative proxy URL `/api/v0/data/proxy/<record id>` to proxy a geoserver service follows.

 ```
 {